-Unfortunately, current calorie calculators and charts fail to include workout-oriented yoga classes.
-Since yoga sculpt is similar in intensity and duration to circuit training or high intensity interval style workouts, which provide a combination of strength and cardio exercises, you can use these to get an average of your calorie burn.
+Unfortunately, current calorie calculators and charts fail to include this type of yoga class.
+Since yoga sculpt is similar in intensity and duration to circuit training or high-intensity interval-style workouts, which provide a combination of strength and cardio exercises, you can use these to get an average of your calorie burn.

 Yoga Sculpt Exercises

-- Modifications - If the basic exercises are a bit challenging and you find yourself modifying, this will reduce the intensity and lower your calorie burn.
+If the basic exercises are a bit challenging and you find yourself modifying, this will reduce the intensity and lower your calorie burn.
 Examples include completing pushups on your knees, choosing to keep both feet on the floor during a single leg glute bridge, or using dumbbells that are lighter than recommended.